 The HS depends critically on fishery data provided through the Torres Strait Fish Receiver System that was implemented on 1 December 2017.
-It specifies the data that are needed to effectively manage the fishery and how these data will be used to adjust catch limits and manage the fishery to meet the biological, social and economic objectives.
+The strategy specifies the data that are needed to effectively manage the fishery and how these data will be used to adjust catch limits and manage the fishery to meet the biological, social and economic objectives.

-The HS framework is a tier system which accounts for understanding that more data and more information reduce the risk to a resource and reduces the need for precautionary management.
-This means higher catch limits are possible if there is more, better quality data available.
+The HS framework is a tiered system which accounts for understanding that more data and more information reduces the risk to a resource and reduces the need for precautionary management.
+This means higher catch limits are possible if there are more, better quality data available.

-It uses data from fishers and surveys (where available).
+The HS uses data from fishers and surveys (where available).
 Primary Indicators (in order of importance) from fisher data are:

-- a) Catch per species per day (including discards) converted to gutted weight (using revised conversion ratios compiled as part of the HS) - b) Catch Per Unit Effort (CPUE) requires Effort (e.g. hours fished) to be recorded - c) Proportional composition of different species in catch if individual species mass not recorded - d) Size composition (per species) of representative catch sample - e) Area (and depth) each species caught (preferably fine-scale information)
+- a) Catch per species per day (including discards) converted to gutted weight (using revised conversion ratios compiled as part of the HS) - b) Catch Per Unit Effort (CPUE) requires Effort (e.g. hours fished) - c) Proportional composition of different species in catch if individual species mass is not recorded - d) Size composition (per species) of a representative catch sample - e) Area (and depth) of each species caught (preferably fine-scale information)

-The harvest strategy includes different rules for the following cases:
+The HS includes different rules for the following cases:

 - 1. Monitoring and adjusting TACs annually, with agreement that a fishery will be closed if no catch-reported data are provided. - Rules for managing mixed species/basket catch limits.
 Species specific monitoring is necessary to support future growth of the fishery.
 This requires as many target species as possible to be monitored as individual species.
 Species specific data collection will help support future development of selected species in response to growing market demands. - 3.
+Rules for how to increase TACs if high quality fishery data are available and indicate an increase is possible

+- 4. Rules for how to further increase TACs if high quality survey data become available. - 5.
 Rules for how to re-open a fishery that has been closed.
-This includes fisheries that have been closed due to overfishing (e.g. sandfish), concerns about underreporting (e.g. black teatfish), or due to TACs being overcaught.
+This includes fisheries that have been closed due to overfishing (e.g. sandfish), concerns about underreporting (e.g. black teatfish), or due to TACs being exceeded.
 There are guidelines for supporting species recovery and improved catch reporting as well as how surveys (either full scale scientific surveys or smaller experimental surveys with fisher participation) can be used to inform whether the fishery could be re-opened.